 Here the technique is somewhat different.
 Clotting is not so likely to occur, and when it does so is much slower, so that if the fluid can be examined in any reasonable time there is no necessity to break up the clot.
 This is fortunate, since the number of cells present is of importance, and they cannot be counted in a specimen which has coagulated.
 My own method is to count the cells directly, without concentration and without dilution, in a Thoma-Zeiss counting-chamber, by the method used for the leucocytes and described on p.
-193. If the specimen has had time to sediment, shake it thoroughly; then place a loopful or two on the counting-chamber, cover it, getting Newton's rings, and allow to settle.
+184. If the specimen has had time to sediment, shake it thoroughly; then place a loopful or two on the counting-chamber, cover it, getting Newton's rings, and allow to settle.
 Then arrange the microscope so that the diameter of the field is equal to that of eight small squares, and proceed to count the leucocytes on forty or eighty fields; in the former case the result multiplied by two gives the number of cells per cubic millimetre, whilst if eighty are counted the number is given direct, no calculation being necessary.
-(There is no dilution of the fluid, and you have counted the actual number in 1 or 1 cubic millimetre.)
 The only difficulty arises if red corpuscles are present; they may be distinguished by being less granular and less refractile than the leucocytes, and are not to be counted.

 The following rules may be taken as approximately correct for the numbers of cells met with in various conditions.
 In health there may be none, and never more than single figures per cubic millimetre: the average is perhaps one or two.
 In "aseptic" meningitis-i.e., that due to syphilis, or that which occurs in tabes, general paralysis, some forms of herpes, and in almost any organic lesion involving the meninges-the number per cubic millimetre is expressed in two or three figures, and usually ranges between 50 and 200.
-In tuberculous meningitis the numbers are higher, and 1,000 is perhaps the average, but it may go much higher, and in "septic" meningitis, including cerebro-spinal meningitis, the numbers are very large, often running into tens or even hundreds of thousands.
+In tuberculous meningitis the numbers are higher and may reach ten thousand, and in "septic" meningitis, including cerebrospinal meningitis, the numbers are very large, often running into tens or even hundreds of thousands.